-2014 and covers the planning period extending from 2015 to 2023, which is referred to as the "5th Housing Element Cycle" in reference to the five required updates that have occurred since the comprehensive revision to State Housing Element law in 1980.
-Every city in Santa Barbara County is required to prepare a Housing Element update for the 6th planning cycle by February 15, 2023, which spans the 2023-2031 planning period, regardless of when the other elements of the General Plan were adopted.
+While most elements of a General Plan have a time horizon of approximately 20 to 30 years into the future, State law requires Housing Elements be updated every eight years.
+The City's current Housing Element was adopted in 2014 and covers the planning period extending from 2015 to 2023, which is referred to as the "5th Housing Element Cycle" in reference to the five required updates that have occurred since the comprehensive revision to State Housing Element law in 1980.
+Every city in Santa Barbara County is required to prepare a Housing Element update for the 6th planning cycle by February 15, 2023, which spans the 2023-2031 planning period.